bromothymolb/bromothymolb/README.md

-To what is the wandering life likened?
+_To what is the wandering life likened? <br>
-A wild goose alights on the thawing snow.
+A wild goose alights on the thawing snow. <br>
-The slush perchance has kept the clawprints,
+The slush perchance has kept the clawprints, <br>
-But wherever the flying bird may go.
+But wherever the flying bird may go. <br>_